Bea-Brown/Cook-Book/README.md

 # Cook-Book
 A desktop-based cookbook application built with Windows Forms, C#, and SQL.
-Designed for chefs and cooks to manage recipes offline — including adding, editing, deleting, and searching recipes.
-This is an early-stage prototype and still undergoing refinement for usability, performance, and design.
+Designed for chefs and cooks to manage recipes offline, including adding, editing, and deleting.
+This is an early-stage prototype and is still undergoing refinement for usability, performance, and design.